John E. Kutzbach

-John E. Kutzbach (June 14, 1937 (Reedsburg, Wisconsin) – January 29, 2021 (Madison, Wisconsin)) was a climate scientist who pioneered the use of climate models to investigate the causes and effects of large changes of climate of the past.
+John E. Kutzbach (June 14, 1937 (Reedsburg, Wisconsin) – January 29, 2021 (Madison, Wisconsin)) was an American climate scientist who pioneered the use of climate models to investigate the causes and effects of large changes of climate of the past.

 Career

 John Elmer Kutzbach was Professor of Atmospheric and Oceanic Sciences at the Nelson Institute for Environmental Studies at the University of Wisconsin–Madison.
 He was a former Director and a Senior Scientist in the Center for Climatic Research (UW-Madison).

 Kutzbach earned an undergraduate degree in engineering (1960), a M.S. degree (1961) and a Ph.D.
 (1966) in atmospheric science from the University of Wisconsin-Madison.
 He was an aviation weather forecaster in the United States Air Force, stationed in France (1961–1963).
 He joined the University of Wisconsin-Madison faculty in 1966, was named Plaenert-Bascom Professor of Liberal Arts in 1990, and has been Professor Emeritus since 2002.

 He has been a regular summer visiting researcher at the National Center for Atmospheric Research, Boulder Colorado, since 1975.
 He assisted in the early planning of international climate research meetings and reports as a member of the Joint WMO/ICSU Planning Staff and the WMO GARP Activities Office at the World Meteorological Organization, Geneva Switzerland (1974).

 He has held one-year visiting appointments at the Meteorological Office of the United Kingdom, Bracknell, England (1968) and the Univ. of Bonn, Germany (1978), and shorter visiting appointments at the Max-Planck Institute for Biogeochemistry, Jena, Germany (1999); the Univ. of Alaska – Fairbanks (2004); and the Univ. of Western Australia, Perth (2009).

-Gisela Hanebuth and John Kutzbach were married in Berlin, Germany on September 17, 1965.
+Gisela Hanebuth (1941–2023) and John Kutzbach were married in Berlin, Germany on September 17, 1965.
 They both had careers as professors at University of Wisconsin-Madison.
 They have three children – Angela Kutzbach Currie, Katrina Kutzbach Martin, and Mark Kutzbach, and six grandchildren.

 Scientific accomplishments

 Kutzbach pioneered the use of climate models to investigate the causes and effects of large-scale changes of climate of the past.
-He showed how changes in earth’s orbital parameters (eccentricity, precession, tilt) caused long-period changes in the tropical monsoons of Africa and Asia (1981,1982).
+He showed how changes in Earth's orbital parameters (eccentricity, precession, tilt) caused long-period changes in the tropical monsoons of Africa and Asia (1981,1982).
 He collaborated with an international group of paleoecologists, glaciologists, geomorphologists, and marine geologists in using field observations of past climate and environments in evaluating simulations of global climate from the last glacial maximum, 21000 years ago, to the present (1985, 1988, 1993a).
 This interdisciplinary project, the Cooperative Holocene Mapping Project (COHMAP), was among the early examples of broad international and interdisciplinary collaboration in studies of past climate, and was a forerunner of programs such as the Paleoclimate Model Intercomparison Project (PMIP).